GTheron-git/RadarChallange/README.md

 in src/main/resources/application.properties you will find a few settings.
 You can keep all these defaulted.

-- File name to load images from `constants.filename=./data/SpaceInvaders_2.0.md`
+- File name to load images from

+`constants.filename=./data/SpaceInvaders_2.0.md`

-- Text to scan for in the document to identify a section conatining invaders `constants.invaderSectionIdentifier=Known space invaders`
+- Text to scan for in the document to identify a section containing invaders

+`constants.invaderSectionIdentifier=Known space invaders`

-- Text to scan for in the document to identify radar images `constants.radarSectionIdentifier=Example radar image`
+- Text to scan for in the document to identify radar images

+`constants.radarSectionIdentifier=Example radar image`

-- Cutoff correlation (as percentage/100) in radar image where an invader is ignored `constants.cutoffMatchDensity=0.4`
+- Cutoff correlation (as percentage/100) in radar image where an invader is ignored

+`constants.cutoffMatchDensity=0.4`

-- Minimum correlation (as percentage/100) in radar image where an invader is considered present `constants.acceptedMatchRatioForHit=0.75`
+- Minimum correlation (as percentage/100) in radar image where an invader is considered present

+`constants.acceptedMatchRatioForHit=0.75`

 ## Running project